Middle East·Kuwait·Updated May 3, 2026

 What scams target tourists in Kuwait City?

-The most frequently reported tourist scams in Kuwait City are Airport Taxi Overcharge, Fake Visa or Residency Service, ATM Skimming, with 3 classified as high severity.
+The most frequently reported tourist scams in Kuwait City are Online Visa and Travel Permit Services Fraud, Airport Taxi Overcharge, Souk Al-Mubarakiya Fake Gold, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Jerusalem and Izmir.
+Similar patterns are also documented in Jerusalem and Dubai.

 Are taxis safe in Kuwait City?